jeremiahflaga/jeremiahflaga.github.io-OLD/pages/resume/resume-2018.md

   <dt>The business rules must be separated</dt>
   <dd>
     As you see in my Work Experience above, I was exposed to the ideas of DDD early in my career.
-This exposure to DDD, among others, made me realize the that the business rules (or domain logic) is the most important part of a software system, even more important than the frameworks and libraries that we, programmers, love.
+This exposure to DDD (and to Clean Architecture later), among others, made me realize the that the business rules (or domain logic) is the most important part of a software system, even more important than the frameworks and libraries that we, programmers, love.
     <br /><br />
     Because of that, I learned that in a software system, there must be a <a href="http://craftsmanshipcounts.com/policy-mechanism-preservation-business-value/">very clear separation of the business rules from the other parts of the system</a>.
 This will make it easier for new developers on the team to understand the domain the system is being built for, and easier when fixing bugs.
     <br /><br />